discordjs/guide/guide/popular-topics/permissions.md

 ### Displaying permissions as an array

-Discord.js provides a `toArray()` method, which can be used to convert a `Permissions` object of a member into an array containing permission flags.
+Discord.js provides a `toArray()` method, which can be used to convert a `Permissions` object into an array containing permission flags.
 This is useful if you want to display/list them and it enables you to use other array methods.
 For example:

 ```js
 const memberPermissions = member.permissions.toArray();